 PAR statistics are also analyzed in various segmentations at SFPL such as by branch, by loan product, by loan officer, and by region.
 When PAR is analyzed in segmentations, it is quite helpful in detecting risk and default concentrations in certain parts of the portfolio.
-It can also explain to some extent the underlying risk factors driving the arrears behavior.
-(Risk indication as per annexure table 1)
+It can also explain to some extent the underlying riskfactors driving the arrears behavior.
+(Annexure1- PAR Threshold Indicators)